KnowWhereGraph/pykwg/README.md

 # pykwg
-Python pacakge for interacting with KnowWhereGrapg
+Python pacakge for interacting with KnowWhereGraph

 ## Using